AimeeKnight/Blogament/README.md

 rake blogament:install
 ```

-This is create a file at `config\initializers\blogament.rb`.
+That will generate a file at `config\initializers\blogament.rb` along with
-Once the migrations have been copied over, you need to run `rake db:migrate` as usual.
+blogament's migration files.
+You will then need to run `rake db:migrate` as usual.

 #### Configuration
-Next, you need to create a configuration initializer `config\initializers\blogament.rb`
-to describes Blogament's configuration options.
 In order for your app's users to 'have many' blogs and comments, you'll need to set your
 user object (as a string) as Blogament's author class: